CarlosLeyvaAyala/Max-Sick-Gains/Help/010 overview.md

 When you ==sleep==, some of your `Training` gets added to this variable. **Once you get to `100%` or more you advance to the next `Fitness Level`**.
 Be too inactive and once you reach negative numbers you will go back to the previous `Fitness Level`.

-### Notes on `Gains`
+### Notes on weight
-Unlike weight gaining mods like PI or SPP, ***this mod doesn't touch your PC weight at all***.
+Unlike weight gaining mods like PI or SPP, weight is used differently here.

-Since this mod directly sets Bodyslide slider values to some body, PC/NPC weight is irrelevant.
+In Max Sick Gains, **weight is used to change your current muscle definition** if you activated that option.

-This is the very thing that allows the concept of having multiple "`Fitness Levels`" for the player, but it can totally make it kind of incompatible with mods that alter PC weight, like the aformented SPP or PI.
+This has to be this way because of some arcane hacks I used to make Actors change muscle definition, and it can totally make it kind of incompatible with mods that alter PC weight, like the aformented SPP or PI.
 Other mods, like Hormones will also be affected.

-This incompatibility is not of the CTD kind, so don't worry.
+This incompatibility is not of the CTD kind (hopefully), so don't worry.
 It's just that, even if those mods are making their calculations correctly, you won't see them reflected on the shape of your body because of your ==zeroed Bodyslide== armors and this mod.
+Also, expect to get random variations on your muscle defintion.

 *[PI]: Pumping Iron
 *[SPP]: Sandow Plus Plus